Titration Curve Of Strong Acid Strong Base

 • Determining the Concentration of Hydrochloric Acid: A common laboratory experiment involves titrating a solution of HCl with a standardized solution of NaOH.
 The titration curve is used to determine the exact concentration of the HCl solution.

-• Quality Control in Manufacturing: In manufacturing processes that use strong acids or bases, titration is used to ensure that the concentration of these chemicals is within the required specifications.
-For example, in the production of cleaning agents, the concentration of NaOH must be carefully controlled to ensure that the product is effective but not too corrosive.
+• Quality Control in Manufacturing: In manufacturing processes that use strong acids or bases, titration is used to check that the concentration of these chemicals is within the required specifications.
+Take this: in the production of cleaning agents, the concentration of NaOH must be carefully controlled to check that the product is effective but not too corrosive.

 FAQ